hpc2n/gpu-course/hands-ons/4.advanced/1.async/README.md

-# Streams and asynchronous data transfers
+# Streams, asynchronous data transfers and events

 ## Objectives

  - Learn how to use streams
  - Learn how to use asynchronous data transfers
+ - Learn how to use events

 ## Instructions